Sharp non-explicit blow-up profile for perturbed nonlinear heat equations with gradient terms: Introduction and statement of the results

 In some sense, the problem comes from the fact that we are linearising our solution around the profile $f$ shown in \eqref{behaviour1} and in \eqref{expression f} which is not sharp enough (The error is in the slow variable scale).
 The idea is to replace this profile by a sharper version showing a smaller error in the fast variable $T-t$.
 As already suggested in \cite{Z2002}, a good candidate for that sharper version may be simply the solution of the heat equation with a pure power source (i.e. $h\equiv 0$).
 However, there is one draw back in this idea: We are replacing an explicit profile by a non-explicit one.

-We consider $\bar u$ solution of \eqref{eq:1} with $\bar h\equiv 0$ which blows up at $T=1$ and at the origin.
-Many proved the existence of such solution, we may cite \cite{MZ1997}, but we will take the constructed solution of Ebde and Zaag in \cite{EZ2011}.
+We consider $\hat u$ solution of \eqref{eq:1} with $h\equiv 0$ which blows up at $T=1$ and at the origin.
+Many proved the existence of such solution, we may cite \cite{MZ1997}, but we will take $u\in S_{0,1,0}$.
 The following result is our improvement of \eqref{behaviour1}.